- 2 Minutes to read

 Use Case Examples

-To extract weekly Facebook Ads data and send it to MySQL, set the date range to Last 7 days and the snapshot frequency to Weekly when creating a source.
+- Specific Use Case: To extract weekly data, set the date range to Last 7 days and the snapshotting frequency to Weekly when creating a source.
 This will capture a snapshot of the past week's data every week.

 You can load data from the last couple of days, last month, last year etc. This is especially useful when e.g. loading historical data